lbnl-scienceit/smelly/README.rst

 `Mapbox <https://mapbox.com>`_ and its affiliates assert copyright on their maps and API.

 Application accessible at:
-  * https://smelly.lbl.gov/zwedc.html - For Alviso ZWEDC site only.
+  * https://smelly.lbl.gov - *PROTOTYPE* data for 25 sites across california.
-  * https://smelly.lbl.gov - *PROTOTYPE* data for ~20 sites across california.
+  * https://smelly.lbl.gov/zwedc.html - Variant for San Jose/Alviso ZWEDC site only.